 A toilet seat riser will give you a firm grip when getting on and off the toilet. ( See Product on Amazon )

+A toilet seat riser combines the idea of a toilet safety frame with a raised toilet seat.
+A wider set of arms extends from the seat offering stability when sitting and standing.
 These seats may be used as a stand-alone item or placed under the existing seat.
 Some—like this toilet seat riser (found on Amazon) — include attached handles for extra stability, while others offer padding for greater luxury.
 They often include attached handles and padding for greater luxury and stability.